1. Home »

 Michigan Boat Registration

-In order to title and register a boat, the owner must submit the following to the Michigan Secretary of State:
+To title and register a boat, the owner must go to a Michigan Secretary of State branch and present the following: